openstack-archive/tricircle/specs/queens/lbaas.rst

 of subnet2 located in region two, the local neutron-lbaas queries the central neutron whether subnet2 exist or not.
 If subnet2 exists, the local neutron-lbaas employ octavia to plug a port of subnet2 to the amphora.
-This triggers corss-region vxlan netowrking process, then the amphora can reach the members.
+This triggers cross-region vxlan networking process, then the amphora can reach the members.
 As a result, the LBaaS in multiple regions works.

 Please note that LBaaS in multiple regions should not be applied to the local